highlight/highlight/blog-content/web-socket-recording.md

 metaTitle: Session replay now supports recording WebSocket events
 ---

-Highlight's session replay feature now supports recording WebSocket events!
-When viewing a session, you were able to view the network requests and their responses in the Developer Tools.
-However, any communications using WebSockets were missing from the record.
-Starting in version `7.3.0`, Highlight will record your WebSocket events and display them to help you debug what may be happening behind the scenes.
-In this blog post, I want to share some of the decisions we may in supporting WebSocket recording and how you can start using it.
+Highlight's session replay feature now supports recording WebSocket events.
+In the past, when viewing a session, you were able to view the network requests and their responses in the Developer Tools.
+However, any communications using WebSockets were missing from the recording.
+Starting in version `7.3.0`, Highlight will now record your WebSocket events and display them to help you debug what may be happening behind the scenes.
+In this blog post, I'll share some of the decisions we made in supporting WebSocket recording and how you can start using it.

 ![New WebSocket recording feature](/images/blog/web-socket-recording/overview.png)